AusNet Services has conducted a trial of the New Reg process in the development of its regulatory proposal for the 2021-25 period.

 - A Memorandum of Understanding between AusNet Services, the AER and the Customer Forum, which formalised governance arrangements for the trial, including key responsibilities and deliverables, funding arrangements and conflict resolution mechanisms, including the role of the Reference Committee.

-AER staff play a role in the AusNet Services Trial.
-This has included providing input on the recruitment of Customer Forum, providing guidance and support to the Customer Forum and agreeing the proposed scope of matters for negotiation.
+AER staff played a role in the AusNet Services Trial.
+This included providing input on the recruitment of Customer Forum, providing guidance and support to the Customer Forum and agreeing the proposed scope of matters for negotiation.

 Consumer Challenge Panel

 The Consumer Challenge Panel (CCP) assists the AER to make better regulatory determinations by providing input on issues of importance to consumers.
-The CCP17 subpanel, consisting of Mike Swanston, Robyn Robinson, David Prins and Mark Henley, has been assembled for the 2021-25 Victorian electricity distribution determinations.
-CCP17’s role is to provide advice to the AER on the proposals of all five Victorian electricity distribution businesses.
-This includes advice on the consumer engagement of the DBs and how it has influenced their respective Regulatory Proposals.
+The CCP17 subpanel, consisting of Mike Swanston, Robyn Robinson, David Prins and Mark Henley, was assembled for the 2021-25 Victorian electricity distribution determinations.
+CCP17’s role was to provide advice to the AER on the proposals of all five Victorian electricity distribution businesses.
+This included advice on the consumer engagement of the DBs and how it has influenced their respective Regulatory Proposals.

-CCP17 is to undertake three specific roles prior to the lodgement of AusNet Services’ revenue proposal with the AER:
+CCP17 undertook three specific roles prior to the lodgement of AusNet Services’ revenue proposal with the AER:

-- Assist the Customer Forum, where requested, in preparing its initial and final Engagement Reports.
-This involves meetings between the Customer Forum and CCP17 to test their thinking on issues that are in scope, and access the broader perspective of the CCP.
+- Assisting the Customer Forum, where requested, in preparing its initial and final Engagement Reports.
+This involved meeting with the Customer Forum and CCP17 to test their thinking on issues that are in scope, and access the broader perspectives of the CCP.

 - Observe AusNet Services’ consultation on its draft revenue proposal with consumers and other stakeholder groups, focusing on issues that are out-of-scope of the Customer Forum’s negotiation.
-Where requested by AusNet Services, CCP17 should engage in issues that are not in the scope of the Customer Forum.
-This means that AusNet Services can consult with CCP, Customer Forum and AER in any ‘deep dives’.
+Where requested by AusNet Services, CCP17 engaged on issues that are not in the scope of the Customer Forum.
+This meant that AusNet Services can consult with CCP, Customer Forum and AER in any ‘deep dives’.

-- Provide written feedback to the AER on the Customer Forum’s initial Engagement Report and the draft revenue proposal that will be released for broader comment in mid-December 2018.
-The Customer Forum would have the opportunity to take CCP17’s views into account, along with the views of other consumer groups, in preparing the final Engagement Report.
+- Provided feedback to the AER on the Customer Forum’s initial Engagement Report and the draft revenue proposal.
+The Customer Forum was able to take CCP17’s views into account, along with the views of other consumer groups, in preparing their final Engagement Report.

-Beyond making submissions on the distribution businesses’ revenue proposals after they have been lodged, CCP17 would perform its usual role, which includes providing input and challenging the AER on key consumer issues and submitting on the AER’s draft determinations and the distribution businesses’ revised proposals.
+Beyond making submissions on the distribution businesses’ revenue proposals after they have been lodged, CCP17 performed its usual role, which included providing input and challenging the AER on key consumer issues and submitting on the AER’s draft determinations and the AusNet Services’ revised proposal.